 Grant Review Board (GRB) members are asked to read a subset of applications related to their area of expertise and provide a score based on whether an application should proceed to the next stage of review.

 Applications requesting funding of over £50,000 per year are subject to external peer review.
 Applications are sent to researchers in the UK and worldwide who specialise in the area of the application, but who do not have a conflict of interest and are not a member of the GRB.
 The comments made by the external reviewers are made available to the GRB members.
 The external reviews and rebuttals will be discussed at a GRB meeting alongside the other Major grant applications in that round.

 Applications for research studies that involve human volunteers require lay review.
 Applicants are requested to complete a lay summary of their application which is sent to lay review volunteers for comments.
-The comments made by lay reviewers are made available to the GRB members.
+The comments made by lay reviewers are fed back to the applicant for rebuttal and are also made available to the GRB members.

 Discussion in meeting

 Each application is allocated to two GRB members, based roughly on their areas of expertise.
 The two members will present the application to the rest of the board, including any relevant information from external reviews or applicant responses.
 A short discussion will follow before the GRB score the application and decide whether or not to call the prospective Fellow to interview.

 Interviews normally take place in the fortnight following the GRB meeting.
 The interview panel comprises a subset of the GRB and the Director of Research at ARUK.
 The prospective Fellow will be asked to give a 15-20 minute PowerPoint presentation on their work.